RAG systems have a context problem

 If multi-vector is so powerful, why wasn't it the standard all along?
 The primary barriers were infrastructure and cost.
 Storing a vector for every token generates massive data, making it expensive and slow without the right engineering.

 This is where quantization becomes critical.
-Quantization is the process of converting high-precision numbers (like 32-bit floats) into lower-precision formats to save storage and speed up computation.
+Quantization converts high-precision numbers (like 32-bit floats) into lower-precision formats to save storage and speed up computation.

 Aamir explained two common techniques: